ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

 2. Use the command `urbackupclientctl` for adding the relevant paths to the list of locations UrBackup client monitors:

-    > [!NOTE]
-    > **There is no official documentation about the `urbackupclientctl` command**\
+    > [!NOTE] There is no official documentation about the `urbackupclientctl` command
-    > There is not have even a `man` page for this command.
+    > There is not even a `man` page for this command.
 The only detailed information you can get about it is from its integrated textual help, which you can see by executing `urbackupclientctl --help`.

     ~~~sh
     $ sudo urbackupclientctl add-backupdir -n forgejo-git -f -x -d /mnt/forgejo-hdd/git